In our house, we call it Eggs in a Hole. Other families call it Eggs in a Basket, while others….

 - Heat skillet over medium-low heat.

 - Place buttered bread into the skillet

-- Crack one egg carefully and place in the center of the bread.
+- Crack one egg carefully and place it in the center of the bread.

-- Cook for 2 minutes or until the egg whites start to turn opaque.
+- For over medium, cook for 2 minutes or until the egg whites start to turn opaque.

 - Flip the bread over and cook for an additional minute.
-You want the toast browned and the egg to be runny.
-When you touch the egg with your spatula, it should be soft to the touch but not wiggly.
+You want the toast browned and the egg to be over medium.
+When you touch the egg with your spatula, it should be soft to the touch but not wiggly for over easy.